Relaxed USAID rules forbid purchase of food aid, vehicles, pharmaceuticals from all except U.S.

 One would be hard put to find a more fitting metaphor than cholera for the aid given and its end result.
 Indeed cholera has appeared in Haiti, Afghanistan, and the DRC.

-The following article contains all the information needed to deduce what really takes place with US “aid”, although the article trumpets that USAID will no longer buy exclusively American but merely whispers that the old contracts were hugely inflated and the new rules do not extend to U.S. funded food aid, U.S.-made motor vehicles, or U.S.-patented pharmaceuticals.
+A recent article in The Guardian contains much of the information needed to deduce what really takes place with US aid, although the article trumpets that USAID will no longer buy exclusively American but merely whispers that the old contracts were hugely inflated, and the new rules do not extend to U.S.-funded food aid, U.S.-made motor vehicles, or U.S.-patented pharmaceuticals.

 One need not be clairvoyant to predict that USAID will try to generate more hunger, disease, and protest so as to devote a greater proportion of its budget to food aid, pharmaceuticals, and military vehicles.